The Shouldham Enduro

 Bigger, better & back for it’s third year…The Shouldham Six Hour Enduro, hosted by King’s Lynn MTB Club, takes place on Sunday 10th September, with racing from 10am til 4pm.
 Held over multiple laps of a course designed by KL MTB, this event is the latest Cross Country Endurance mountain bike event in the Eastern region for solos, pairs and teams of 3.
 The venue is King’s Lynn MTB’s local grounds, Shouldham Warren, just south of King’s Lynn, Norfolk.

-Online entry and more details announced shortly.
-So watch this space!
+Online entry and more details announced here!

 Shouldham Enduro IS BACK for 2016